Version 1.1, October 2019

 We consider security concepts, assessments and techniques fundamental to the development, reliability, and overall improvement of our product and services.

-The physical security of our data centers are handled by our service providers.
+The physical security of our data centers are handled by our service providers, where our databases are encrypted at rest.

 We operate on principles of least privilege first, which means that access is limited to those of our employees who have a genuine work-related need, which we monitor continuously.